-Depending on the approach taken for validation, data for only one of these hazards, determined to be the most resistant pathogen, may be needed.
-For example, of the pathogens listed, Campylobacter are more sensitive than other pathogens to factors affecting growth and survival.
+Of the pathogens listed, Campylobacter are more sensitive than other pathogens to factors affecting growth and survival.
 This means a process that is capable of controlling Salmonella, for example, in a raw milk product would also control Campylobacter (therefore specific validation data for Campylobacter may not be required).
 Additionally, the control of S. aureus is largely managed through good hygienic practices, largely applicable to both pasteurised dairy products and raw milk products.
-If it can be demonstrated that control measures are in place to manage coagulase positive S. aureus and appropriate monitoring and verification testing is applied, then validation for this organism may not be necessary.
-As such pathogenic E. coli (STEC), L. monocytogenes, and Salmonella as the main hazards that need to be considered when validating the process to be used for the manufacture of a raw milk product.
+If it can be demonstrated that control measures are in place to manage coagulase positive S. aureus and appropriate monitoring and verification testing is applied, then validation for this organism isn't necessary.
+This leaves three primary hazards that need to be considered when validating the process to be used for the manufacture of a raw milk product: